Skip to content

 n reload (in seconds) of the balance list.

-Each Pix Request operation (HTTP POST, GET and DELETE requests) loads the objects stored in the HSM (private key handle, certificate and peer chain) in order to close the TLS tunnel.
+Each Pix Request operation ( HTTP POST, GET and DELETE requests) loads the objects stored in the HSM (private key handle, certificate and peer chain) in order to close the TLS tunnel.

-The advantage of setting a time interval for the reloading of HSM objects in Pix Request operations is a performance gain.
+The advantage of setting a time interval for reloading HSM objects in Pix Request operations is a performance gain.
 This allows for an improvement in performance at the cost of having to wait no longer than the reload time defined in the environment variable for the new objects to be reloaded.
 As the exchange of keys and certificates is usually done infrequently, it is possible to set an interval for the objects to be reloaded with reduced impact.